ITApexGroup/ITApexGroup/README.md

 - **[Starfish Myanmar](https://starfishmyanmar.com)**: Starfish Myanmar is a digital platform offering a range of services including a social platform, Starfish Zay (e-commerce), lucky draw campaigns, an e-wallet payment service, an agent portal, market price information, and a Brent crude chart.
 Designed to enhance financial inclusion and accessibility, it connects users with essential financial tools, shopping options, and real-time market insights, empowering communities across Myanmar.
 - **[Apex Gas & Oil](https://apexgasnoil.com)**: Apex Gas & Oil is a fuel trading company in Myanmar offering retail and wholesale fuel distribution.
 It provides a Fuel Terminal Management Portal for efficient terminal operations and a Petrol Station Portal for station management, ensuring seamless fuel supply and streamlined operations across the country..
-- **[Starfish Microfinance](https://starfishmicrofinance.com)**: Promoting financial inclusion through innovative microfinance solutions.
+- **[Starfish Microfinance](https://starfishmicrofinance.com)**: Starfish Microfinance is a digital platform that provides accessible financial services to underserved communities in Myanmar.
+Offering microloans, savings products, and financial literacy tools, it empowers individuals and small businesses to improve their financial stability and grow sustainably.
 - **[Titi Chat](https://titi.chat)**: A secure messaging platform with a focus on privacy and user-centric design.
 - **[DDPC Myanmar](https://ddpcmyanmar.com)**: Supporting community development through various initiatives.
 - **Dawei Resort**: Providing a luxurious experience with a focus on sustainability.